marczaku/301-cpp-basics/cpp/3-pointers.md

 ## Byte-Pointer
 If you want to pass on an address of arbitrary data, like reading, writing files, network i/o, encryption, compression, you can use `byte*`
-- dereferencing only gives you information of one `byte`
+- dereferencing only gives you information of generic type `byte`
 - pointer arithmetic is possible (byte by byte)

 ## Nullptr